khadijaabattane/XGBoost-with-Python-and-Scikit-Learn-/README.md

 In XGBoost, we try to fit a model on the gradient of the loss function generated from the previous step.
 So, in XGBoost we modified our gradient boosting algorithm so that it works with any differentiable loss function.

-## 3. The problem statement

-In this project, I try to solve a classification problem.
-The problem is to classify the customers from two different channels as Horeca (Hotel/Retail/Café) customers or Retail channel (nominal) customers.
-I implement XGBoost with Python and Scikit-Learn to solve the classification problem.